Accessible India Campaign

-Accessible India Campaign or Sugamya Bharat Abhiyan is a program which is set to be launched to serve the differently-able community of the country.
+Accessible India Campaign or Sugamya Bharat Abhiyan is a program which is set to be launched to serve the disabled community of the country.
 The program comes with an index to measure the design of disabled-friendly buildings and human resource policies.
 The flagship program has been launched by the Prime Minister on 3 December 2015, the International Day of people with Disabilities.
 The initiative also in line with the Article 9 of the (UN Convention on the Rights of Persons with Disabilities) to which India is a signatory since 2007.
 The scheme also comes under Persons with Disabilities Act, 1995 under section 44, 45, 46 for equal Opportunities and protection of rights which provides non-discrimination in Transport to Persons with Disabilities.

 Targets

 According to the 2011 Census of India, 2.21 per cent of the population or approximately 26.8 million Indians have a disability.
 The target is to make at least fifty percent government buildings accessible to disabled people under the campaign in each of the state capital and central capital till end of May 2018 and make 25 per cent of the public transport vehicles under government as disabled friendly until mid-2017.
 It also envisages further development with bigger targets in the following years.
 In this way, the overall environment becomes more inclusive and provides equal opportunities to the Pwd.
 A website will also be made where the people can put their views on the accessibility of any building.
 By July 2016, the international airports in the country and railway stations which come under A1, A and B categories will be made fully disabled-friendly.

 Special set-top boxes will be made available to make watching TV more convenient for the visually impaired.
 In the next 5 years, almost 200 people will be trained to speak in sign languages on government TV channels.
 Government websites will also be made more friendly by using text to speech option.
 The initiative involves retrofitting buildings, framing such standards for new buildings and transport that they are friendly to disabled people, auditing private companies on 'accessibility index' standard and making all government websites friendly to disabled people.

 A Sugamya Bharat mobile app which can provide information on disabled-friendly public facilities in a city, will be launched under the scheme.

 On 9 November 2017, RBI asked the banks to provide doorstep banking facilities to senior citizens of more than 70 years of age and disabled people including the visually-impaired.

 After it was found that targets under the Accessible India Campaign had been missed by 1–3 years, the government had set March 2020 as the new deadline for completing all the work under this initiative.